“Glamrou is a celebration of my gender-queerness, and she’s a celebration of all the female facets of my Arab and Muslim heritage.”

 Hannah Robathan and Isabella Pearce in conversation with Amrou Al-Kadhi

-Following the long-awaited release of Amrou Al-Khadhi’s Unicorn: The Memoir of a Muslim Drag Queen, shado sat down with the author, director and performer to find out more about their autobiography.
+Following the long-awaited release of Amrou Al-Khadhi’s Life as a Unicorn: A Journey from Shame to Pride and Everything in Between, shado sat down with the author, director and performer to find out more about their autobiography.
 The book explores the assumed contradiction of identity and culture through Amrou’s artful documentation of childhood, family, and the search for belonging.

 We chatted to Amrou about the importance of self-acceptance, gender fluidity and positive role models – while also delving deeper into their drag persona Glamrou, with whom we had the opportunity to shoot alongside photographer Alia Romagnoli and makeup artist Rebecca Butterworth.